Death anxiety: Death anxiety and culture

+Religiosity and death anxiety

 A 2012 study involving Christian and Muslim college-students from the US, Turkey, and Malaysia found that their religiosity correlated positively with an increased fear of death.

-A 2017 review of the literature found that in the US, both the very religious and the not-at-all religious enjoy a lower level of death anxiety and that a reduction is common with old age.
+In 2017, a literature review found that in the United States, both the very religious and the not-at-all religious enjoy a lower level of death anxiety and that a reduction is common with old age.

-A 2009 study on death anxiety in the context of religion showed that Christians scored lower for death anxiety than non-religious individuals, which supports the main tenets of terror management theory, that people pursue religion to avoid anxiety about death by finding comfort in the ideas about afterlife and immortality.
-Interestingly, the study also found that Muslims scored much higher than Christians and non-religious individuals for death anxiety.
-These findings do not support terror management theory, the belief in an afterlife for muslims in the study caused more anxiety than those with no belief in an afterlife.
-This finding highlights a need for further examination into TMT in the context of different religions/sects as well as the impact of varying beliefs about afterlife on levels of death anxiety.

-A 2019 study further examined the aspect of religiosity and how it relates to death and existential anxiety through the application of supernatural agency.
+In 2019, a study further examined the aspect of religiosity and how it relates to death and existential anxiety through the application of supernatural agency.
 According to this particular study, existential anxiety relates to death anxiety through a mild level of preoccupation that is experienced concerning the impact of one's own life or existence in relation to its unforeseen end.
 It is mentioned how supernatural agency exists independently on a different dimensional plane than the individual and, as a result, is seen as something that cannot be directly controlled.
 Oftentimes, supernatural agency is equated with the desires of a higher power such as God or other major cosmic forces.
 The inability for one to control supernatural agency triggers various psychological aspects that induce intense periods of experienced death or existential anxiety.
 One of the psychological effects of supernatural agency that is triggered is an increased likelihood to attribute supernatural agency toward causality when dealing with natural phenomena.
 Seeing how people have their own innate form of agency, the attribution of supernatural agency to human actions and decisions can be difficult.
 However, when it comes to natural causes and consequences where no other form of agency exists, it becomes much easier to make a supernatural attribution of causality.

+A study conducted among pilgrims at the Ardh Kumbh Mela in India discovered a link between strong religious beliefs, particularly in reincarnation, and reduced death anxiety among elderly Hindus.
+The research found that while certain religious practices, like the Ganga snan (ritualistic bathing in the river Ganges), did not significantly affect death anxiety, a firm belief in life after death and finding meaning in life did.